 All levels of martial arts experience are welcome, and all practices are open to new students.
 No previous experience is needed to join.

 Aikido, founded by Morihei Ueshiba (O-Sensei) in the 1920s, is a Japanese martial art that harmonizes with the motion of an attacker in order to redirect the attack.
 O-Sensei saw the practice of Aikido as a way to develop one’s own character and foster a path of peace in the world.
-Aikido techniques offer an alternative to more destructive martial arts techniques, which is very relevant when “minimal necessary force” is desirable.
+Aikido techniques offer an alternative to more destructive martial arts techniques, which is very relevant in a society that values the use of “minimal necessary force”.
 Aside from one-on-one empty-handed techniques, Aikido teaches potential responses to armed attackers and to situations with multiple attackers.

 The vast majority of techniques in Aikido are practiced as partner drills, with an emphasis on respecting and not injuring your partner.
 There is no competition in Aikido.
-Your partner is not an adversary to overcome by any means necessary; your partner is there to help you learn proper form.
+Your partner is not an adversary to overcome by any means necessary; your partner is there solely to help you improve your technique.

 In order for one partner (nage) to practice throwing correctly, the other partner (uke) must know how to fall correctly without injury.
-Thus the first thing taught at any dojo is ukemi, the art of falling and rolling.
-Ukemi teaches balance and ways to avoid injury when falling, which many Aikido practitioners find surprisingly useful in everyday life.
+Thus the first thing taught at any Aikido dojo is ukemi – the art of falling and rolling.
+Ukemi teaches balance and body movement, which is useful even outside the dojo in every day life.

-The practice of Aikido also teaches how to drop your own ego and relax in spite of an adversary’s resistance.
-The natural response to aggression is tensing up, but this locks out many options.
+Aikido practice also teaches the practitioner how to drop his or her own ego and relax, even despite an adversary’s resistance.
+Tensing up is a natural response to aggression, but tensing up (even slightly) precludes many options for resolving a conflict.
 Fighting an adversary is much easier if you are not fighting yourself at the same time.